Ostorlab/agent_exercise_secrets/README.md

-## Exercice : Pattern Finder Agent
+## Exercise : Pattern Finder Agent

 This agent is part of the Ostorlab training to test the ability to write a simple agent.